Posted on 19 March 2018

 Cargo ready, velodrome ready, child-ready

 Bullitt's are custom bikes, except for the e-assist bikes which we'll get to later.
 You start with your favourite frame colour and then move to the parts.
-The parts are sold as complete kits, so while it seems like you're buying a drivetrain kit, the drivetrain kits all come with powerful four-piston Magura hydraulic disc brakes... yeah, the kind you'd stopping a downhill mountain bike at full throttle.
+The parts are sold as complete kits, so while it seems like you're buying a drivetrain kit, the drivetrain kits all come with powerful four-piston Tektro hydraulic disc brakes... yeah, the kind you'd stopping a downhill mountain bike at full throttle.
 The gear systems are many and vary between internally geared options, derailleur options, and of course, a one speed option for you minimalists.
-We tend to keep our part kits on the practical side, offering the Shimano Nexus 7, the Alfine 8, the Alfine 8 with the Gates belt drive (no chain!) and the Deore 20 speed and XT 22 speed derailleur systems.
+We tend to keep our part kits on the practical side, offering the Alfine 8 with the Gates belt drive (no chain!) and the Deore 20 speed and XT 22 speed derailleur systems.
 We recommend the internal systems if you're carrying kids or want super low maintenance and derailleurs if you want wide-range speed and climbing capability for all loads.

 PEDAL-ASSIST FOR THE MASSES